TIMELINE of the Women Buried in the Bodie Cemetery

-The Bodie Cemetery, located at 8,750 elevation in Mono County is part of the BODIE STATE HISTORIC PARK.
+The BODIE CEMETERY, located at 8,750 elevation in Bodie, California is part of the BODIE STATE HISTORICAL PARK.

 The WOMEN BURIED IN BODIE